lordrhodos/github-releases-to-change-log-converter/README.md

 $ composer require lordrhodos/github-releases-to-change-log-converter
 ```

-or clone the projec if you want to use it as stand alone consoel application:
+or clone the project if you want to use it as stand alone consoel application:

 ```bash
 $ git clone git@github.com:lordrhodos/github-releases-to-change-log-converter.git